1. Per Iniziare

 That starts up an HTTPD server on port 1234 and then automatically starts a web browser that opens on that page.

 When you’re done and want to shut down the server, you can run the same command with the

 If you want to run the web interface on a server all the time for your team or for an open source project you’re hosting, you’ll need to set up the CGI script to be served by your normal web server.

 gitweb package that you may be able to install via

-We’ll walk through installing GitWeb manually very quickly.
+We’ll walk though installing GitWeb manually very quickly.